DotPodcast/dotpodcast/content/pages/requesting-content.md

 }
 ```

-The `sub` value must be set to `"preview"`, and the `content_id` must point to the ID of the episode as set out in the JSON Feed item.
+The `sub` value must be set to `"preview"`, and the `content_id` must point to the ID of the episode as set out in the feed item.

 It is HS256-encrypted with the `preview_secret` retrieved when obtaining the preview token, and appended to a GET request, like so: